 - 1. Successfully pass the National Board for Certification in Occupational Therapy (NBCOT) exam. - 2.
 Demonstrate the use of professional values, consistent with the Occupational Therapy Core Values and Ethics, that allow them to function ethically and responsibly by demonstrating tolerance and respect for diversity of culture, age, gender, and ability. - 3.
-Demonstrate effective communication with clients, families, supervisors, and other members of their work environment using cultural competence. - 4.
-Employ logical thinking, critical analysis, problem solving, and creativity within their scope of professional practice. - 5.
+Demonstrate effective communication with clients, families, supervisors, and other members of their work environment using cultural competence.

+- 4. Employ logical thinking, critical analysis, problem solving, and creativity within their scope of professional practice. - 5.
 Participate in lifelong learning and professional competency activities as they relate to occupational therapy practice and professional choices. - 6.
 Demonstrate entry level competence as a licensed Occupational Therapy Assistant

-Please refer to the General Admission requirements provided in the Admissions section of this catalog.
+Please refer to the General admission guidelines which can be found on page 34 in the catalog.
 Additional admission requirements are as follows:

 - 1. Job Shadows and Personal Reflection Statement (OTA Essay) - Completion of one (1) job shadow. - Completion of personal reflection statements. - 2.
-Test of Essential Academic Skills (TEAS) - May be taken twice in an academic year (November to July). - Each re-take includes all subtest scores and may only be taken after a 45 day waiting period. - Test consists of Reading, Math, Science, and English and Language Usage. - The TEAS may only be taken three times in total (Original test plus two (2) additional retakes). - Free preparatory sessions are offered through the Learning Commons - Registration for the TEAS is completed in the MYKV Student Portal Admission>My Application. - Required Minimum composite score 61st percentile rank. - Minimum reading 71st percentile rank. - Minimum math 65th percentile rank. - Minimum science 51st percentile rank. - Minimum english 62nd percentile rank.

-3. Academic Standing
+Test of Essential Academic Skills (TEAS) - May be taken a total of three times original test session plus two retakes. - Test of Essential Academic Skills (TEAS) may be taken twice in an academic year (November to July). - Each re-take includes all subtest scores and may only be taken after a 45-day waiting period. - Exam consists of Reading, Math, Science, and English and Language Usage. - Free preparatory sessions are offered through the Student Success Center. - Registration for the TEAS is completed in the MYKV Student Portal - Admission>My Application. - Required Minimum composite score 61st percentile rank. - Minimum reading 71st percentile rank. - Minimum math 65th percentile rank. - Minimum science 51st percentile rank. - Minimum English 62nd percentile rank. - 3.
+Academic Standing - Students currently matriculated at KVCC must hold a cumulative GPA of 2.5 at the start of their first semester of program study.

-- Students currently matriculated at KVCC must hold a cumulative GPA of 2.5 at the start of their first semester of program study. - Students who are transferring must have achieved a cumulative GPA of 2.5 at their previous educational institution.
+• Students who are transferring must have achieved a cumulative GPA of 2.5 at their previous educational institution.